vatpac-technology/sops/docs/controller-skills/lsalt.md

 Route LSALTs are valid for RNP2-approved aircraft tracking via an airway, as shown on the relevant chart.

 ## Charts
-Grid LSALTs and Route LSALTs can be found on TAC and ERC Low charts [TAC and ERC Low charts](https://www.airservicesaustralia.com/aip/aip.asp), as shown below
+Grid LSALTs and Route LSALTs can be found on [TAC and ERC Low charts](https://www.airservicesaustralia.com/aip/aip.asp), as shown below

 <figure markdown>
 ![Grid and Route LSALTs](img/lsalt.png){ width="800" }